 Students are selected through a nomination process.
 The scholarships are award through the Theresa Lang Endowed Scholarship Fund, the Gladys Brooks Endowed Leadership Scholarship Fund, and The MMC Leadership Scholarship.

 The Emerging Leaders program is for new leaders.
-The focus is on teaching students the foundational skills of good leadership practice.
+The focus is on teaching students the fundamental skills of good leadership practice.
 Through a series of weekly workshops that cover topics ranging from communication skills and problem solving to time management and addressing conflicts, students will discover their own unique leadership style and voice as they progress through this program.
 Applications are available in the fall for the program which takes place in the spring semester.
 The curriculum consists of a weekly professional development /skills building workshop, community service projects, group assignments and a final presentation.

 The Peer Leader program is a highly selective leadership opportunity for upper-class students.
 Peer Leaders play a key role in orienting incoming first year students to the College community through serving as mentors and guides during New Student Orientation and as a teaching assistants for the NYC Seminars.
 Peer leaders receive intensive leadership training, an opportunity to network with faculty and staff, and are compensated for their work.
 Students who are interested must complete a written application and participate in an interview.
 Click here to complete your application!
 The selection process begins in the spring semester.